Atfayee/PixyProxy/construction/system_description.md

 The API will be structured into four layers: database, service, core, and web.

-1. Database Layer: Located in the /data directory, this layer will utilize a repository pattern and MySQL database.
+1. Database Layer: Located in the `/data` directory, this layer will utilize a repository pattern and MySQL database.
 It will implement conversions between image models and dictionaries for efficiency and utilize named parameters for SQL commands.
-The initialization logic will reside in an init.py module.
+The initialization logic will reside in an `init.py` module.

-2. Service Layer: Located in the /service directory, this layer will handle requests for generating images from prompts and retrieving image details.
+2. Service Layer: Located in the `/service` directory, this layer will handle requests for generating images from prompts and retrieving image details.
 It will validate incoming models from the web layer using pydantic.
-All exceptions, whether from the database or service layer, will be formatted as an ImageGenerationException.
+All exceptions, whether from the database or service layer, will be formatted as an `ImageGenerationException`.

-3. Core Layer: Located in the /core directory, this layer will focus on image models and exceptions, all of which will extend ImageGenerationException.
+3. Core Layer: Located in the `/core` directory, this layer will focus on image models and exceptions, all of which will extend `ImageGenerationException`.

-4. Web Layer: Located in the /web directory, this layer will contain resources for managing images through API endpoints.
-It will incorporate universal request logging and exception handling.

 The API will support the following endpoints: